Aantrreksh/sql-query/sqlref/sql_reference.md

 <object alt="syntax diagram for show tables command"  data="./diagrams/showTables-d0cccd6390caa6dd5a889297d7214696.svg" ></object>

 Returns the list of the defined tables and views in the catalog.
-The `LIKE` option allows to filter for a indicated pattern.
+The `LIKE` option allows to filter for an indicated pattern.
 Use `*` as wildcard character.

 ```sql
 -- returns all defined tables in the catalog for this instance